 → EMT training helped me stop having jobs and start having a career.

 → Getting started as an EMT can help you find out if you want a career in medicine without spending years in school.
-Being able to work in the field so quickly can let you know if you want to continue your schooling and stay in the healthcare field.
+Being able to work in the field so quickly can let you know if you want to continue your schooling and stay in the healthcare field, or do something else.

 I would never have become a nurse without becoming an EMT first.